-We know little about George Bodington's wife, Ann, or about his daughters, except for a few references in the Holbeche Diaries.
-The daughters remained at home, unmarried.
-They apparently used to decorate Holy Trinity Church at Christmas and organised very large tea parties at the Town Hall.
-(6) There is an indication in the 1871 Census that Ellen was "Superintendent of Household" at Driffold House.
-Census information also shows that both sisters lived with their father after the death of their mother, Ann.
+We know little about George Bodington's wife, Ann, or about his daughters, except for a few references in the diaries written by Sarah and Richard Holbeche.
+The two daughters, Ellen and Mary, remained at home and never married.
+They apparently used to decorate Holy Trinity Church at Christmas and organised very popular tea parties at the Town Hall.
+(26) There is an indication in the 1871 Census that Ellen was for a time "Superintendent of Household" at Driffold House, working with her brother, George Fowler Bodington.
+Census information also shows that both sisters continued to live with their father after the death of their mother, Ann.
 Together, they ran a private girls' school at "Rocksall" in the 1880s.
-(7)
+(27)

-Bodington's Will indicated greater confidence in his sons George and Charles, as opposed to Alfred and his daughters.
-They were his executors and he left them his properties in Ratcliff Curley (near Atherstone) and his Sutton Coldfield property, including "Rocksall".
-Alfred was permitted access to the proceeds of rents and investments but not given any land, money or material items.
-Bodington bestowed income upon his daughters and the right to live at "Rocksall" for their own lifetime.
-(8)
+Bodington's Will favoured his sons George and Charles.
+They were appointed as his executors and he left them property in Ratcliff Curley (near Atherstone) and also his Sutton Coldfield interests, including his home, "Rocksall."
+Alfred was permitted access to the proceeds of rents and investments during his lifetime but not given any land, money or material items.
+Bodington arranged for his daughters to receive an income and gave them to right to live at "Rocksall" for the rest of their lives.
+(28)

-Key to References:
+Key to References Quoted in the Text

+Abbreviations: